5 Random variables

 5.8.1 Law of large numbers

 The law of averages is sometimes misinterpreted.
 For example, if you toss a coin 5 times and see a head each time, you might hear someone argue that the next toss is probably a tail because of the law of averages: on average we should see 50% heads and 50% tails.
 A similar argument would be to say that red “is due” on the roulette wheel after seeing black come up five times in a row.
-These events are independent so the chance of a coin landing heads is 50% regardless of the previous 5.
-This is also the case for the roulette outcome.
+Yet these events are independent so the chance of a coin landing heads is 50%, regardless of the previous 5.
+The same principle applies to the roulette outcome.
 The law of averages applies only when the number of draws is very large and not in small samples.
 After a million tosses, you will definitely see about 50% heads regardless of the outcome of the first five tosses.
 Another funny misuse of the law of averages is in sports when TV sportscasters predict a player is about to succeed because they have failed a few times in a row.

 5.9 Exercises